grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* the captain struggles to get the crew into the rack reasonably often
 * [X] in a desperate underwater chase, they have to run the big sub off the mini sub's batteries, by stringing essentially huge jumper cables through the ship and up into the mated mini sub
 * [X] An authority sub or ship is equipped with a battering ram
+* [ ] Need to add a clearer description of Hemi earlier in the book.
+* [ ] Need to include a description of Percy somwhere early in the book
+	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
+	* [ ] Subtly reinforce Percy's beauty in more places:
+		* Right now I think she reads more like the elder captain she will be in later stories
+		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
+		* The older version of her (see character notes) was really for being a role model for Shakes.
+That isn't in this first book.
+Maybe later.
 * [ ] A conversation about why salmon cans are shaped with an angle:
 	* Because the can rolls in a circle on the floor!
 	* No, cuz they can stack more cans in the hold of a ship